Caledonia station: Description

-The main entrance will face Eglinton Avenue West and have a small station plaza.
-The station will include a bus loop with two bus bays, outdoor parking for 60 bicycles and retail spaces within the main entrance at ground level.
+The main entrance faces Eglinton Avenue West and has a small station plaza.
+The station includes a bus loop with two bus bays, outdoor parking for 60 bicycles and retail spaces within the main entrance at ground level.

-The underground station platform will be located on the north side of the Eglinton Avenue directly under the main entrance.
+The underground station platform is located on the north side of Eglinton Avenue directly under the main entrance.
 The station design provides an opportunity to bring sunlight from this entrance down to the platform level via an open shaft from the upper concourse.

+Artwork and architecture

+The station was designed by NORR, following an architectural concept designed by architects gh3* from Toronto and Daoust Lestage Lizotte Stecker from Montreal.
+As with other stations on Line 5, architectural features include natural light from large windows and skylights, steel structures painted white, and orange accents (the colour of the line).

-As part of a program to install artworks at major interchange stations along Line 5 Eglinton, Caledonia station will feature the artwork Ride of Your Life by Janice Kerbel, consisting of a series of large-scale mosaic wall works which will be visible from the Line 5 platform level.
-The artwork shows mosaic images of signage with multiple typefaces and sizes.
+As part of a program to install artworks at major interchange stations along Line 5 Eglinton, Caledonia station features the artwork Ride of Your Life by Janice Kerbel, consisting of a series of large-scale mosaic wall works visible from the Line 5 platform level.
+The artwork shows mosaic images of signage with multiple typefaces and sizes, similar to fairground posters from the early 1900s.